stealjobbs/chutiyappa-jr-bot/README.md

 # chutiyappa-jr-bot
 Sentient telegram bot made to ego hurt my friends and more

-NOTE: Run the test bot while developing using the argment -t.\n python3 main.py -t
+NOTE: Run the test bot while developing using the argment -t.

+python3 main.py -t

 Running without -t will throw exceptions because Telegram token for the Release bot has been redacted from the config file for security.